Rio517/aws-lambda-redshift-loader/README.md

 How old should we allow a Batch to be before loading (seconds)? | N | AWS Lambda will attempt to sweep out 'old' batches using this value as the number of seconds old a batch can be before loading.
 This 'sweep' is on every S3 event on the input location, regardless of whether it matches the Filename Filter Regex.
 Not recommended to be below 120.
 Additional Copy Options to be added | N | Enter any additional COPY options that you would like to use, as outlined at (http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html).
 Please also see http://blogs.aws.amazon.com/bigdata/post/Tx2ANLN1PGELDJU/Best-Practices-for-Micro-Batch-Loading-on-Amazon-Redshift for information on good practices for COPY options in high frequency load environments.
 If Encrypted Files are used, Enter the Symmetric Master Key Value | N |

+## Upgrade Notes: Lambda Function Versions

+We previously released version 1.0 in distribution AWSLambdaRedshiftLoader.zip, which didn't use the Amazon Key Management Service for encryption.
+If you've previously deployed and used version 1.0 and want to upgrade to version 1.1, then you'll need to recreate your configuration by running `node setup.js` again and reentering the previous values including connection password, symmetric encryption key, and optionally an S3 Secret Key.
+You'll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now requires permissions to talk to the Key Management Service.

+Furthermore, version 2.0.0 adds support for loading multiple Redshift clusters in parallel.
+You can deploy the 2.x versions with a 1.1x configuration, and the Lambda function will transparently upgrade your configuration to a 2.x compatible format.
+This uses a loadClusters List type in DynamoDB to track all clusters to be loaded.

 ----